azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab4-conditions.md

 Clear the outputs object.
 We'll cover the reason why later.
 It should be set to `"outputs": {}`

 Default the dnsLabelPrefix parameter to an empty string (`""`) in the main template and save it.
+Also remove the whole object from your parameters file so that you only have the adminUsername string and the adminPassword key vault reference remaining.

-If you were to submit now, your deployment should fail.
-(Feel free to test that.)
+If you were to submit now, your deployment should fail as your template requires a valid dnsLabelPrefix.
+Let's make the changes to add in the conditions.

 ## Creating booleans